Dasi-Rakesh/BrowserStack-Cuccumber-Parallel-Tests/README.md

 T0 execute the Test in BrowserStack:
 1. Open the testng.xml and run the suite
+2. To run test using the maven command: "mvn clean test -DsuiteXmlFile=testng.xml"
-2. To run the Test from the command line: java -cp <path of lib>; <path of out or bin folder>  org.testng.TestNG <path of testng>/testng.xml
+3. To run the Test from the command line:
+"java -cp <path of lib>; <path of out or bin folder>  org.testng.TestNG <path of testng>/testng.xml"